gaoisbest/Machine-Learning-and-Deep-Learning-basic-concepts-and-sample-codes/Lecture 1.md

 - **Image classification** is a fundamental task for other Computer Vision problems (such as object detection, segmentation or image captioning).
 - In computer view, an image is viewed as a **3-D array**.
 For a three color channels (RGB) image with 20 pixels wide, 30 pixels tall, it has a total of 20 * 30 * 3 = 1800 integers.
 Each integer ranges between 0 (black) and 255 (white).
 The image can be flatten out to be one dimensional array.
 For example, a specific 32x32 colour image of the [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset can be flatten out to a 1x3072 numpy array of uint8s.
 The first 1024 entries contain the red channel values (row-major order, which means the first 32 entries are the red channel values of the *first row* of the image), the next 1024 the green, and the final 1024 the blue. see [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) for more detailed information.
 - Machine learning approach is the **data-driven** approach.
 And all the available data can be split into training set, validation set and test set.
 Validation set (Cross validation) is used to select hyper-parameters, and test set is only used to report the accuracy **at a single time** in the end.
 Note that, when all the hyper-parameters are determined by cross validation, the final model is re-trained on (training set + validation set).
+- **Softmax function** maps a vector of arbitrary real-valued scores to a vector of values between zero and one that sum to one.
+Then, **cross entropy** can be applied.
 - Three approaches for image classification
   - k-Nearest Neighbor classifier, based on the pixel distance (L1 or L2).
     - `k` and distance measure (L1 or L2) are determined by cross validation.